wolfSSL/wolfssh/README.md

 POST-QUANTUM
 ============

 wolfSSH now supports the post-quantum algorithm ML-KEM (formerly known as Kyber).
-It uses the ML-KEM-512 parameter set and is hybridized with ECDHE over the P-256 ECC curve.
+It uses the ML-KEM-768 parameter set and is hybridized with ECDHE over the P-256 ECC curve.

 In order to use this key exchange you must build and install wolfSSL on your system.
 Here is an example of an effective configuration:

-    $ ./configure --enable-wolfssh --enable-experimental --enable-mlkem
+    $ ./configure --enable-wolfssh --enable-mlkem

 After that, simply configure and build wolfssh as usual:

     $ ./configure
     $ make all

-The wolfSSH client and server will automatically negotiate using ML-KEM-512 hybridized with ECDHE over the P-256 ECC curve.
+The wolfSSH client and server will automatically negotiate using ML-KEM-768 hybridized with ECDHE over the P-256 ECC curve.

     $ ./examples/echoserver/echoserver -f